Shedhatch/Shedhatch/README.md

 </details>

-## Me, I and myself
+## Me, myself and I

 Hey there I'm [@Shedhatch](https://github.com/Shedhatch) but call me Adrien.
 I'm currently learning programming through university courses.
-I'm currently undertaking my third year of university.
+I'm undertaking my third year of university as a dual student switching between university and my office.
 I'm open to suggestions and ideas to improve my code and/or my Github profile.
 Feel free to open an issue If you need to share some super cool tips with me!